 If you are suffering from a cold or flu, you may also be experiencing an annoying sore throat.
 However, other causes of a sore throat may be a symptom of a more serious medical condition.
-Whatever the case, sore throats should always be examined by one of our ENT specialists for proper diagnosis and treatment suggestions.
+Whatever the case, sore throats should always be examined by one of our ENT specialists in the Tuscaloosa, Fayette, and Jasper areas for proper diagnosis and treatment suggestions.

 Many sore throats are caused by viruses.
 Symptoms of a sore throat may include pain, a scratching sensation at the back of the throat, tenderness of the neck, and painful swallowing.
 A sore throat may be accompanied by sneezing, fever, coughing, or swollen lymph nodes.

 A sore throat is a generic term to describe pain or discomfort in the throat area, and does not specify the underlying cause.
 While some sore throats can be caused by irritants, others can be caused by a viral or bacterial infection.
 Two common conditions that are caused by an infection are strep throat and tonsillitis.

 Streptococcal bacteria in the throat or tonsils classify a strep throat.
 It is most common in children, but can affect all ages.
 Strep throat can be spread through air born droplets such as a sneeze or cough, and also by the sharing of food or drinks.
 This condition is highly contagious, with generally a two to five-day infectious period.
 During a physical examination and a throat swab test, strep throat can be accurately diagnosed and treated with antibiotics.

 In most cases, strep throat resolves within a week with proper treatments, but can last up to two weeks.
 Symptoms include a sore throat, painful swallowing, swollen tonsils, fever, and white or yellow spots on the throat.
 It is necessary to address a strep throat as soon as possible to avoid spreading it to others and avoid more serious complications.